 Throughout the literature, relative advantage is reported as a key factor in the TOE framework that greatly supports the adoption of innovation and this is confirmed in the current study as relative advantage is found to have a significant effect on innovative capability of manufacturing firms in Ghana.
-The findings of this hypothesis indicates that if manufacturing firms in Ghana perceive an innovative capability is mostly likely to increase.
-This finding is in tandem with those of (Salah, Yusof, and Mohamed, 2021; Carlsson, 2017) who also found significant impacts of relative advantage on firm innovative capability.
+The findings of this hypothesis indicates that if manufacturing firms in Ghana perceive an innovation as giving them relative advantage and are able to identify the right kind of innovation to adopt, their innovative capability is mostly likely to increase.
+This finding is in tandem with those of (Salah, Yusof, and Mohamed, 2021; Carlsson, 2017)

+who also found significant impacts of relative advantage on firm innovative capability.
 In fact, Mairura (2016) insisted that it is only when there is relative advantage of an innovation that the innovation can be eventually adopted to boost performance.